officelearn/azure-docs.sv-se/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--replace this with Properties and Tags sections.
 These are required sections.
 See "article-metadata.md" in under the "contributor-guide" folder in your repo.
 Attributes in each section can be placed on separate lines to make them easier to read and check-->

 # <a name="use-azure-powershell-to-task"></a>Använda Azure PowerShell för att [aktivitet]
 Den här artikeln visar hur du [uppgift] med hjälp av kommandon från både Azure-modulen och Azure Resource Manager-modulen.
-Detta är avsedda att hjälpa dig att lära dig de nya kommandona samt migrera befintliga skript till de nya kommandona.
+Detta är avsett för att lära dig de nya kommandona också migrera befintliga skript till de nya kommandona.

-## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Förutsättning: Installera den senaste versionen av Azure PowerShell
+## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Förutsättning: Installera en ny Version av Azure PowerShell
-Om du inte redan gjort det, installera på minst [versionsnummer]-versionen av Azure PowerShell på den lokala datorn.
-Om du använder en tidigare version kan den inte Azure Resource Manager-cmdlets som beskrivs i den här artikeln.
+Om du inte redan har gjort du minst installera [versionsnumret]-versionen av Azure PowerShell på den lokala datorn.
+Om du använder en tidigare version, inte den Azure Resource Manager-cmdletar som beskrivs i den här artikeln.
 Mer information finns i:

-* [Installera och konfigurera Azure PowerShell](install-configure-powershell.md) anvisningar om hur du konfigurerar Azure PowerShell.
+* [Hur du installerar och konfigurerar du Azure PowerShell](install-configure-powershell.md) anvisningar om hur du konfigurerar Azure PowerShell.
-* [Med hjälp av Windows PowerShell med Resource Manager](powershell-azure-resource-manager.md) för grunderna om hur du använder Resource Manager.
+* [Med hjälp av Windows PowerShell med Resource Manager](powershell-azure-resource-manager.md) för hur du använder Resource Manager.

 > [!NOTE]
-> De flesta aktiviteter måste du använda en administratörsnivå Azure PowerShell-kommandotolk.
+> De flesta uppgifter kräver att du kan använda en behörighet på Azure PowerShell-kommandotolk.
 >
 >

 ## <a name="command-comparison"></a>Kommandot jämförelse
-Detta [tabellen | avsnittet] Visar kommandosyntaxen.
+Detta [tabell | avsnittet] Visar kommandosyntaxen.

 <!--[optional image - to use an image in this article, add a folder with the same name as the article file name without extension, inside the Media folder of the repo.
 Use only this folder to store the images.
 Don't attempt to use a common folder to share images you want to use in more than 1 file.]
 Then, use the following syntax to add a reference to the image in your article: